ccjameslai/MyLeetCode/README.md

 3. Do the similiar thing at step 1 and 2.
 However, there is a little different thing at step 2.
 It not only checks the next char, but also the previous.

 **check out the code** [here](https://github.com/ccjameslai/MyLeetCode/blob/master/code/ReplaceQuestionMark.cpp)

+### **Reverse Only Letters (917)**

+1. Given a iterator i from head to tail and another iterator j from tail to head.

+2. Check if i is larger than j.
+If it is positive, then stop the iteration.

+3. Check if the i_th element of the string is alphabet.
+If it is negative, then continue the loop.

+4. Check if the j_th element of the string is alphabet.
+If it is negative, then assign the previous index to j.

+5. Swap the char of i_th and j_th.

+**check out the code** [here](https://github.com/ccjameslai/MyLeetCode/blob/master/code/ReverseOnlyLetters.cpp)